B-stability of numerical integrators on Riemannian manifolds: Numerical integrators on manifolds and B-stability

 \begin{example} [$\mathbb{S}^n_{++}$] The space $\mathbb{S}^n_{++}$ of symmetric positive definite matrices is a well-known example of a manifold with negative sectional curvature.
 Its tangent space at a point $A$, denoted by $T_A\mathbb{S}^n_{++}$, can be identified as the set of $n \times n$ symmetric matrices. $\mathbb{S}^n_{++}$ is equipped pointwise with the metric

 where $A\in \mathbb{S}^n_{++}$ and $U, V \in T_A\mathbb{S}^n_{++}$, \cites{sill1964symplectic, pennec2006riemannian}.

-The manifold $\mathbb{S}^n_{++}$ can be used as a model space in diffusion tensor magnetic resonance imaging (DT-MRI) \cites{cheng2012efficient, rathi2007segmenting, celledoni18dissipative, fletcher2007riemannian}, via 3D tensors, i.e., $3\times 3$ SPD matrices.
+The manifold $\mathbb{S}^n_{++}$ can be used as a model space for simple beam models, such as the Elastica \cite{erchuan2019riemannian}, or in diffusion tensor magnetic resonance imaging (DT-MRI) \cites{cheng2012efficient, rathi2007segmenting, celledoni18dissipative, fletcher2007riemannian}, via 3D tensors, i.e., $3\times 3$ SPD matrices.
 Another interesting application is the segmentation and recognition of images and videos represented by SPD matrices, \cites{arandjelovic2005face, huang2015face, tuzel2006region}.
 Such applications usually involve averaging SPD matrices, for example, to collect noisy measurements of the object under consideration.
 In $\mathbb{S}^n_{++}$, a suitable mean was proposed by Karcher \cite{karcher1977riemannian}.
 Given $k$ matrices $Y_1, \ldots, Y_k \in \mathbb{S}^n_{++}$, we search for a matrix $X^*\in \mathbb{S}^n_{++}$, the Karcher mean, such that